couchbaselabs/xdsim/README.md

 #### failover puts source behind target

- 1. Add some items and do some updates to source
+ 1. Add some items and do some updates to West DC
- 1. Replicate source master to replica
+ 1. Replicate West DC master to replica
- 1. Do some more updates on source
+ 1. Do some more updates on West DC
- 1. XDCR Source to Target
+ 1. XDCR West DC to East DC
  1. Simulate a failover (replace master w/ replica)
- 1. Update an item on the source that was updated in step #3
+ 1. Update an item on the West DC that was updated in step #3
- 1. XDCR Source to Target
+ 1. XDCR West DC to East DC
- 1. XDCR Target to Source
+ 1. XDCR East DC to West DC

-After the failover some items on Source will have lower Rev #s than items in Target, even though no writes have been done at Target.
-Writes to items in this state will be *ignored* by the target cluster until their Rev #s reach their old values.
+After the failover some items on West DC will have lower Rev #s than items in East DC, even though no writes have been done at East DC Writes to items in this state will be *ignored* by the target cluster until their Rev #s reach their old values.

-In this case, updates done *after* the failover, even though no writes have been done to the target at *any* point, can be lost.
+In this case, updates done *after* the failover, even though no writes have been done to the East DC at *any* point, can be lost.

 #### tombstone purging resets max-deleted-rev for fresh replicas

- 1. Add some items and do some updates to source
+ 1. Add some items and do some updates to West DC
- 1. XDCR Source to Target
+ 1. XDCR West DC to East DC
  1. Delete some items with high rev #s
- 1. XDCR Source to Target
+ 1. XDCR West DC to East DC
- 1. Purge tombstones on source
+ 1. Purge tombstones on West DC
- 1. Replicate source master to replica
+ 1. Replicate West DC master to replica
  1. Observe that "New Item Rev" on replica does not match master
  1. Simulate a failover (Replace master w/ Replica)
- 1. Create a new item on Source
+ 1. Create a new item on West DC
- 1. Create an item with the same name on Target
+ 1. Create an item with the same name on East DC

-At this point the item that was created on Source and Target will have a higher rev # on target, meaning that Target will ignore XDCR updates to that item from Source until the Rev # for that item exceeds it.
+At this point the item that was created on West DC and East DC will have a higher rev # on East DC, meaning that East DC will ignore XDCR updates to that item from West DC until the Rev # for that item exceeds it.

 #### try to figure out how you would build a simple hit-counter on this system